-ASPIICS will help answering the question about solar corona structuring and dynamics on different scales.
-Using its white-light and polarization brightness observations, ASPIICS will be able to resolve density structures down to 5.63\arcsec\, spatial resolution (4100 km, two pixels).
+ASPIICS can help answering the question about solar corona structuring and dynamics on different scales.
+Using its white-light and polarization brightness observations, ASPIICS is able to resolve density structures down to 5.63\arcsec\, spatial resolution (4100 km, two pixels).
 This is largely superior to the resolution of other space coronagraphs like LASCO C2 (22.8\arcsec).
-Only Solar Orbiter/Metis will reach the same linear spatial resolution, but only during a short time close to Solar Orbiter perihelia \citep{Antonucci2020}.
-The high resolution of ASPIICS will be available seamlessly from low to high solar corona (1.17--3~$R_\odot$), outside of the narrow vignetting zone (see Sect.~\ref{S-vignetting}).
+Only Solar Orbiter/Metis can reach the same linear spatial resolution, but only during a short time close to Solar Orbiter perihelia \citep{Antonucci2020}.
+The high resolution of ASPIICS is available seamlessly from low to high solar corona (1.17--3~$R_\odot$), outside of the narrow vignetting zone (see Sect.~\ref{S-vignetting}).

+Higher up, ASPIICS observations can be compared with the data from other coronagraphs (LASCO, Metis), and also with high-sensitivity images taken by the Wide-field Imager on Solar PRobe \citep[WISPR, ][]{Vourlidas2016}, which can reach heights down to 2.2~$R_\odot$ when the Parker Solar Probe mission \citep{Fox2016} is near its closest perihelia.
+Polarized ASPIICS data can be compared with observations taken by the Polarimeter to Unify the Corona and Heliosphere \citep[PUNCH, ][]{DeForest2026} in order to investigate the coronal density structures and their position in three dimensions \citep{Gibson2026}.

 Sophisticated image processing algorithms \citep[e.g. ][]{Stenborg2003, Morgan2006, Druckmuller2014, Auchere2023WOW} will be used to improve the image quality further by increasing the contrast of coronal structures.
-Coronal density structure will be inferred using the polarized brightness inversions \citep[e.g. ][]{Lamy2020} and tomography \citep{AsensioRamos2023, Vasquez2024, WangT2025}.
-The magnetic configuration of the low corona will be inferred in its crucial region and compared with models \citep{Downs2025}.
-The excellent spatio-temporal resolution of ASPIICS will allow us to investigate the fine structure and dynamics of the corona above the field of view of modern EUV imagers.
+Coronal density structure can be inferred using the polarized brightness inversions \citep[e.g. ][]{Lamy2020} and tomography \citep{AsensioRamos2023, Vasquez2024, WangT2025}.
+The magnetic configuration of the low corona can be inferred in its crucial region and compared with models \citep{Downs2025}.
+The excellent spatio-temporal resolution of ASPIICS allows us to investigate the fine structure and dynamics of the corona above the field of view of modern EUV imagers.